IMOCODE-LAB/IMOCODE-LAB/README.md

 🌏 Based in Japan, aiming to work remotely in Australia
 🔧 Currently learning: `Python`, `Git`, `AI Automation`
 📚 Always curious.
 Always coding.
-💬 Ask me about: Python, GitHub, or AI project ideas!
+💬 Ask me about: Python, AI project ideas!

 ---

+### 🌟 About Me
+- I'm an aspiring AI engineer currently learning Python.
+My goal is to build smart tools that make life easier — with the help of ChatGPT ☕🤖

+---

 ### 🔥 My Mission
-> To create meaningful tools with Python and spread good vibes through tech!
+- To create meaningful tools with Python and spread good vibes through tech!

 ---